The King of Prussia Gold Medal

 The Gold Medal was the gift of King Freidrich Wilhelm IV of Prussia in 1857 who was highly impressed with British Victorian church architecture.
 The architects responsible for the winning project will receive the prestigious King of Prussia Gold Medal.

-This year, a 'Young Church Architect of the Year' award is available to an architect under 40 who has been responsible for a winning design of either a scheme for The King of Prussia Gold Medal or The Presidents' Award.
+A 'Young Church Architect of the Year' award is available to an architect under 40 who has been responsible for a shortlisted design of either a scheme for The King of Prussia Gold Medal or The Presidents' Award.

-HRH The Duke of Gloucester will be a special guest judge for the 2016 Presidents' Award and the King of Prussia Gold Medal.
+HRH The Duke of Gloucester will again be a special guest judge for the 2017 Presidents' Award and the King of Prussia Gold Medal.